Architecture of Sydney: Skyscrapers

 With 146 high-rise buildings over 90m, Sydney has the largest skyline in Australia.
 Height restrictions were lifted in the 1950s and the AMP Building at Circular Quay became Australia's tallest building several years later.
 The late 1980s and early to mid-1990s saw a skyscraper boom in Sydney, but height restrictions limited future buildings to the height of 235 metres, in part due to the close proximity of Sydney Airport.
 The largest structure is Centrepoint Tower standing at 309 metres, containing restaurants and observation decks.
 Although both the MLC Centre and World Tower are higher measured to roof at 228m and 230m respectively, the tallest conventional skyscraper measured to its spire tip is the Citigroup Centre at 243m, completed in 2000.
-Crown Sydney, currently under construction in Barangaroo, will surpass all of these buildings (with the exception of Sydney Tower) upon its completion as Sydney's tallest building at 271.3 m (890 ft).
+Crown Sydney, in Barangaroo, surpassed all of these buildings (with the exception of Sydney Tower) upon its completion in 2020 as Sydney's tallest building at 271.3 m (890 ft).